qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 FILTER
 ^^^^^^

-A subsets of layers can be selected with the ``FILTER`` parameter.
+A subset of layers can be selected with the ``FILTER`` parameter.
 Syntax is basically the same as for the QGIS subset string.
-However, there are some restrictions to avoid SQL injections into databases via QGIS server.
-If a dangerous string is found in the parameter, QGIS server will return the next
+However, there are some restrictions to avoid SQL injections into databases via QGIS Server.
+If a dangerous string is found in the parameter, QGIS Server will return the next
 error:

 .. code-block:: none